ths-community/podman/README.md

 ### use case keycloak

-Again, the YAML file contains 'all-in-one' including all settings - there is no seperate file with environment variables to be considers - it is all included.
+Again, the YAML file contains 'all-in-one' including all settings - there is no separate file with environment variables to be considers - it is all included.

 There is no initcontainer in this keycloak pod yet - you just get a freshly installed keycloak which only contains the 'master' realm.
 The Tts realm needs to be created manually following the instructions provided by Treuhandstelle - because keycloak recently moved thru a lot